“Medicine is my lawful wife, and literature is my mistress. When I get fed up with one, I spend the night with the other”

-I’ve alluded to my now not-so-new job a few times on this pages, but I’ve yet to say exactly what it is I do and where.
+I’ve alluded to my no-longer-new job a few times on this pages, but I’ve yet to say exactly what it is I do and where.
 This is because I think it is broadly unwise to tell the whole internet exactly where you’ll be for eight hours of five days of the week.
 Since I’d like to tell you about a recent professional experience, however, I’d better give you a summary.
 Since February, I’ve worked for an arts organisation where I am a literature specialist.
 My job mostly consists of choosing short stories which are used in workshops to promote mental health and wellbeing – so, you go to the workshop, you read Anton Chekov’s ‘The Bet’, and you have a discussion about the value of making decisions for oneself, or about isolation, or about incarceration, or about whatever is going on in your life that the story brings to the forefront for you.
 This concept is known as ‘bibliotherapy’ – therapy through reading – and it’s going through something of a moment.
 Which is why, when a colleague and I were recently invited to present at ‘The Book as Cure’ a conference on bibliotherapy since the First World War, I was excited.
 I have presented at a good number of conferences, all as an academic, usually talking about dusty tomes of history or obscure textual theory.
 Approaching literature as a practitioner rather than a theorist is still quite new and sexy to me.

 Our paper was on a specific programme in which we’ve been running these workshops, and the positive effects on the young participants that we’ve been able to gleam from our data.
 Since this programme is ongoing, its participants are vulnerable, and much of the process of the workshops is an intellectual property of the organisation I work for, I won’t go into detail here on my personal website, but suffice to say we’re pleased to report that what we do seems to work; the young people who took part seemed to become more empathetic and less accepting of stereotypes, and literature helped that to happen for them.
 You can understand why I’m over the moon to have this job.
 Besides reporting our brilliant results, I was most excited to see what other practitioners and theorists of bibliotherapy practice had to say.